Chapter 13 : The World Cup

 “All the best Muggles wear them,” she declared.
 Alyssa had no more interest in Quidditch than Jovian had.
 She merely wanted to be seen entering the top box and to associate with all the most important people in the wizarding world.

-Speaking of which, Cornelius reminded himself that he had promised top box seats to Lucius, Narcissa and their son; what was his name?
+Speaking of which, Cornelius reminded himself he'd promised top box seats to Lucius, Narcissa and their son; what was his name?
 Draco?
-The family had made a substantial contribution to St. Mungo’s Hospital and he felt that it was a good idea to reward them, so to speak.
+The family had made a substantial contribution to St. Mungo’s Hospital and he felt it was a good idea to reward them, so to speak.
 They were certainly a family whose support the Ministry could use.

 Naturally, Cornelius was obliged to be at the stadium before it was necessary for Alyssa to be there.
 She and Jovian were still asleep when he left in the early hours of the morning.
 Because of the need to stagger arrivals, some of those arriving by portkeys would be there by 4 or 5 in the morning and it was important that he also be there then.